🧠

 A native Android app

-A purpose-built Android app for a handful of high-value use-cases — faster capture, deeper notifications, always within reach.
+Purpose-built for a handful of high-value use-cases — faster capture, deeper notifications, always within reach.

 next up